Darius Songaila: Professional career

 On June 23, 2009, he was traded to the Minnesota Timberwolves along with Oleksiy Pecherov, Etan Thomas, and a first-round draft pick for Randy Foye and Mike Miller.

 On September 9, 2009, he was traded to the New Orleans Hornets along with Bobby Brown in exchange for Antonio Daniels and a 2014 second round pick.

 On September 23, 2010, he was traded to the Philadelphia 76ers along with rookie forward Craig Brackins in exchange for Willie Green and Jason Smith.
 Songaila had career lows with the 76ers, notably in points (1.6 ppg).
 With the 2010–11 season coming to an end, he became an unrestricted free agent.

 In July 2011, he signed a one-year contract with Galatasaray in Turkey worth $1.5 million.

 In March 2012, several weeks after leaving Galatasaray, Songaila signed with Blancos de Rueda Valladolid.
 Later that year, he signed with BC Donetsk.

 On October 8, 2013, he signed with Lietuvos rytas Vilnius for one season.
 On July 22, 2014, he signed a one-year deal with Žalgiris Kaunas.

 At the end of the 2014–15 season, he retired from the professional basketball.

 Coaching career

 On August 5, 2015, Songaila was appointed as an assistant coach for Žalgiris Kaunas.

 In August 2018, he became a quality assurance assistant in the video department for the San Antonio Spurs of the National Basketball Association (NBA).
 In September 2019, Songaila was promoted to a player development assistant.
 In November 2020, Songaila was promoted to assistant coach.

 On November 1, 2024, he signed with Manisa Basket of Basketbol Süper Ligi (BSL), as an assistant coach to Kazys Maksvytis.

 In 2025, Songaila was the head coach of the Lithuania under-20 team that won silver medals in the 2025 FIBA U20 EuroBasket.

+In July 2025, Songaila signed a one-season contract with BC Šiauliai of the Lithuanian Basketball League and for the first time in his career became the head coach of a professional club.
+On 16 March 2026, Songaila extended his contract with BC Šiauliai until the end of the 2026–2027 season.